overovermind/ruby-style-guide/README.md

     question = %q("What did you say?")

     # good
-    name = 'Bruce Wayne'
+    name = "Bruce Wayne"
     time = "8 o'clock"
-    question = '"What did you say?"'
+    question = "'What did you say?'"
     ```

 * Use `%r` only for regular expressions matching *more than* one '/' character.